omersuve/MyMarket/README.md

 --) Store Owners can add products to their store
 --) Store Owners can remove products from their store
---) Store Owners can remove their store
+--) Store Owners can remove their store.
+After removing, he/she become a Customer